Skip to main content

 Devdoot was at the wall with his troops defending the camp.
 A few Raiders travelled further to the sides and breached a part of the wall.
 While arrows rained on them, Priyam Dev managed to enter with a few men.
 The men rushed in roaring like wild animals and destroying every jug and pail on their way.
 They set one of the tents on fire.
 Two guards were quick to douse it.

 “Attack.”
 She slashed through one of the men.
 She didn’t see his face.
 A strategy Raja Viraj once told her about.
 The blood spattered on her clothes as she grunted.
 The women charged at the remaining men, who clearly looked surprised.
 Priyambada had stopped two men on their way to the treasury by slashing one’s throat and hitting the other on the head.
-She then turned as she sensed another attacker approach her.
-Before she could react at the sight of him Priyam Dev swung his sword aiming at her stomach.
-Urvi pulled her away in the nick of time and the sword grazed Priyambada’s arm making her bleed.
+She then turned as she sensed another attacker approaching her.
+Before she could react at the sight of him, Priyam Dev swung his sword, aiming at her stomach.
+Urvi pulled her away in the nick of time, and the sword grazed Priyambada’s arm, making her bleed.
 Priyam turned to swing again as Urvi stopped his attempt.
 Priyambada regained her balance, watching her brother stare at her with disgust and hatred.
 Her throat was dry.

 “And you tried to kill my unborn child.”
 Priyambada reasoned.

-“That filthy blood of Sury…” Priyam Dev could speak no longer as Urvi shrieked and he fell over.
-Devdoot’s spear was still paled in his back.
+“That filthy blood of Sury…” Priyam Dev could speak no longer as Urvi shrieked, and he fell over.
+Devdoot’s spear was still in his back.
 Priyambada stepped back as Devdoot rushed to them.
 He helped Urvi to stand up and noticed her bruises.

 “Her Highness is bleeding.”
 Urvi gasped.
-Priyambada knelt down, before the still body of her younger brother and breathed in as tears wet her cheeks.
-Urvi rushed to compose her but she stood up quickly to wipe her tears.
+Priyambada knelt before the still body of her younger brother and breathed in as tears wet her cheeks.
+Urvi rushed to compose her, but she stood up quickly to wipe her tears.

 “I am fine, are the women?”
 Devdoot cleared his throat.
 “The Raiders are dead.”